 Credit: SPDO/TDP/DRAO/Swinburne Astronomy Productions, CC BY 3.0, via Wikimedia Commons

 “A key science goal of the SKA is to observe Neutral Hydrogen in the early Universe.”
 To do this the SKA uses yet another frequency of light – radio waves.
 Looking at this Neutral Hydrogen is a way of mapping out the impact of the very first light sources in the universe.
 “In combination with the data from [Webb] and … the Planck telescope we can hope to observe the evolution of the early Universe at multiple wavelengths.”
 Slowly, piece by piece we can build a cosmic jigsaw which will bring us closer to understanding the origins of the universe.

 Sadly, we’ll have to wait until at least 2023 before the first phase of the SKA is ready for use with the completion of both sites not expected before 2030.
-However, we won’t have to wait quite so long the data from Webb.
-Once the telescope is unfolded and calibrated, we may begin seeing images as early as mid-2022 – until then, we’ll just have to imagine what secrets may soon be revealed.
+In the meantime, researchers continue to use Webb to gaze back through time.
+Who knows what secrets will soon be revealed?